supriyapatil3152/Power-BI-Project/README.md

 Tool: Power BI Desktop
 To view the visualizations, you'll need to open the file in Power BI Desktop.

-Steps to Analyse Your Power BI Project
+Steps to Analyse Your Power BI Project:
 1. Data Loading and Preparation: o	Import Data: Ensure the home loan data is properly loaded into Power BI.
 2. Total Amount Applied: